h4tguy/dbproj/README.md

 Database Interaction
 ====================

-setupDb.py containst the commands that create the database.
+setupDb.py contains the commands that create the database.

 db.py returns a connection to the database.